lcspires/tk-data-preparer/README.md

 - Filter rows based on a minimum character length in the first column.
 - Remove duplicates based on the first column.
 - Export cleaned data to a semicolon-delimited TXT file.
+- Tooltips provide guidance on buttons and inputs in the interface.

 ---